 - 1 TBSP of Corn starch

-- Your coconut milk can should be shaken before using (stored at room temperature).
+- Your coconut milk should be shaken before use (stored at room temperature).

 - Melt full-fat coconut milk and sugar in a saucepan over medium heat.
 In a small bowl, combine the Almond milk (or other non-dairy milk) and cornstarch; as soon as the sugar has dissolved, pour it into the saucepan.
 It may become lumpy if you don’t pre-mix it.